Our grapes are sourced from our vineyards in the Adelaide wine region, with this wine using Langhorne Creek, Currency Creek and McLaren Vale.

 Colour: Deep cherry red.

 Palate: Medium bodied with fresh, crisp acidity and nice length of fruit.
-Persistent finish with long fruity after taste.
+Persistent finish with long fruity after taste and aged notes from bottle maturation.

 Potential: This vintage has produced fruity wines that have medium term cellaring potential.